IO500/io500/README.md

 # io500

+This is not the *official* IO500 benchmark.
+This repository demonstrates how to use an extended IOR benchmark suite within the IO500 benchmark.
+The purpose is to evaluate the impact of extended functiony in order to incorporate it into the IO500 benchmark for most accurate measurements of the diverse features of storage systems.
-This is an extended IO500 benchmark for the purpose to evaluate the impact of these options in order to prepare a change requests (according to the IO500 rules).
+These modifications are of academic nature and good ones may lead to the preparation of a change requests (according to the IO500 rules).
-It is not the *official* IO500 benchmark but merely a fork.
-Nevertheless, it should produce the same individual scores than the original IO500 benchmark.
+This strategy follows the example of the MPI forum where working examples need to be presented.

 ## Preparation